Connect with others who understand.

 Surgery Complications

 Blood clots are also a risk after surgery.
-One study found that a partial knee replacement has less risk of blood clots than a total knee replacement, but it has a greater risk of needing surgery again in the future.
+One study found that a partial knee replacement has a lower risk of blood clots than a total knee replacement, but it has a greater risk of needing surgery again in the future.
 Your doctor may prescribe medication to prevent blood clots.

 Doctors will sometimes tell people to stop taking RA medications leading up to surgery.
-Some myRAteam members have reported that stopping their medication has caused some RA flare-ups.
+But studies don’t show that this cuts your infection risk.
+Some myRAteam members have reported that stopping their medication caused some RA flare-ups.
 “The surgery was the easy part, but having to go off my RA medications before surgery caused the worst flare ever,” wrote one member.

-If you or a loved one have rheumatoid arthritis, you can find support through myRAteam, the social network for people affected by the condition.
-On myRAteam, more than 148,000 members come together to ask questions, give advice, and share their stories with others who understand life with RA.
+If you or a loved one has rheumatoid arthritis, you can find support through myRAteam, the social network for people affected by the condition.
+On myRAteam, members come together to ask questions, give advice, and share their stories with others who understand life with RA.

 Have you had surgery to help with RA symptoms?
-Share your experience in the comments below, or share your story on your myRAteam.
+Share your experience in the comments below, or share your story on your Activities page.

 References